Recently, Elsevier invited me as a keynote speaker to share my signature talk on how to rise to leadership at their IWD celebration.

 - Lack of responsibility

-This was an important exercise because recognizing what we like, and don’t like, in the leaders we encounter helps shape who we want to be as leaders.
+This was an important exercise because recognizing what we like, and don’t like, in the leaders we encounter helps shape what type of leaders we want to become.

 Many attendees left the room inspired to be the change they want to see.